Monida/twitteranalyzer-app/README.md

 1) Words to Matrix: Using the [CountVectorizer()](link:https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) method of the Sci-Kit Learn Library, we transformed all the tweets into a matrix where each row is a tweet, each column is a word in the tweets corpora, and each matrix entry **ij** is a one or a zero depending on the presence of the word of the jth column being on the tweet of the ith row.
 2) The matrix created in the previous step is the input of the [LDA model](link:https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.LatentDirichletAllocation.html) also from Sci-Kit learn.
 3) From the LDA model we can extract the top N words that represent each topic.

+To learn more about how the LDA algorithm works, you can go to this very instructive [video](link:https://www.youtube.com/watch?v=NYkbqzTlW3w), or read this [paper](link:http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf), which is actually the paper where David M. Blei proposed it for the first time.

 #### **1.5.3.
 Clustering**

+Clustering is an unsupervised (without need for labels) technique whose objective is to group words together, depending on their similiarity.

+This [video](link:https://www.youtube.com/watch?v=4b5d3muPQmA) contains a graphical description of K-means clustering.

 ### **1.6.
 Sentiment Analysis and Polarity**
+After identifying the different topics, the user can select any of them and go deeper into each topic to learn whether the tweets in that topic are positive or negative, or whether they are objective or subjective.
+This is called Sentiment (or Polarity) and Subjectivity Analysis respectively.

+Sentiment and Subjectivity analysis are done using the [TextBlob library](link:https://textblob.readthedocs.io/en/dev/#).
+TextBlob finds the polarity and subjectivity value for all the words of each tweet from the polarity and subjetctivity [lexicon](link:https://github.com/sloria/TextBlob/blob/eb08c120d364e908646731d60b4e4c6c1712ff63/textblob/en/en-sentiment.xml).
+Then it averages the values of all the words to give an overall sentence polarity or subjectivity value.
+This [link](link:https://planspace.org/20150607-textblob_sentiment/) describes very clearly how this is done.

 ### **1.7.
 Word cloud**
+Another thing you can look at in the app after selecting a topic is the word cloud, which is a graphical representation of the frequency of the most common words of that topics.
+Basically the more frequent words are larger and the less frequent words are smaller.
+This is done using the [wordcloud](link:https://github.com/amueller/word_cloud) library.

 ### **1.8.
 Background workers**
-When there are some lengthy processes in a Heroku app (like downloading tweets or running analysis on them), it is necesary to perform these processes asynchronously from the main running time to make the use of the app more efficient.
+When there are some lengthy processes in a Heroku app (like downloading tweets or running analysis on them), it is necessary to perform these processes asynchronously from the main running time, to make the use of the app more efficient.
 Furthermore, if these lengthy tasks take more than 30 seconds the Heroku server will return a timeout error making the app to crash.

 Therefore, if a taks takes more than 30 seconds to run, something called "background worker" needs to be implemented.
 A background worker is a function that handles all this lengthy tasks.
-We need to use the [RQ library](link:http://python-rq.org/) and the [Redis server](https://redislabs.com/lp/python-redis/) for Python.
+To do so, we need to use the [RQ library](link:http://python-rq.org/) and the [Redis server](https://redislabs.com/lp/python-redis/) for Python.
 The RQ library is a Python library that allows you to enqueue the lengthly tasks.
 Once a task is enqueued, the worker will handle it by sending it to the Redis server to be run asynchronously in the background.
-If you want to learn how this is implemented follow this link: https://devcenter.heroku.com/articles/python-rq.
+If you want to learn how this is implemented follow this [link](link:https://devcenter.heroku.com/articles/python-rq).

 ## **2. App structure**
 ### **2.1 Project folders tree structure**